adjeras/auroraLabs/README.md

 Run the following commend from the root location of the auroraLabs repo: docker-compose -f docker-compose.yaml up -d

-The python app will not be running until you make your firs commit.
+The python app will not be running until you make your first commit.
 Modify the Dockerfile ENV RESPONCE to whatever you want ENV RESPONCE="Devops is great!"